xenify-io/litepaper/README.md

 ## ◽️ Potential Expansion Chains

 Xenify is getting ready to go big, sizing up a bunch of blockchains for its next big move.
-The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Ethereum, Polygon, and Arbitrum to the new kids on the blockchain like zkEVM and zkSync, there's no shortage of options.
+The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Polygon and Arbitrum to the new kids on the blockchain like zkEVM and zkSync, there's no shortage of options.
 The full list includes:

 - KCC
 - Celo